Wilson lines construction of $\mathfrak{sl}_3$ toroidal conformal blocks: One-point conformal block from CFT

 Similarly, the holomorphic $\mathfrak{sl}_3$ one-point conformal block $\mathcal{F}(\alpha, \alpha_1, q)_{\mathfrak{sl}_3}$ is defined by~\eqref{1pt}, but now the states $ \ket{h_0,q_0, N}$ belong to the $\mathfrak{sl}_3$ module, obtained by restricting the set $I$ (\ref{w3module}) to the conditions (\ref{sl3module}).
 For the fields $\Phi_{\alpha}, \Phi_{\alpha_1}$ with $h$'s and $q$'s given by~\eqref{dimd} and~\eqref{dimd1} respectively, we compute the contribution to the $\mathfrak{sl}_3$ one-point conformal block up to the second level.
 The matrix elements involved in this computation are listed in appendix~\ref{apA}.
 Here we present the result

 As we see from the matrix elements in appendix \ref{apA}, the computation becomes quite tedious, even at the second level.
-For this reason, it is clear that another method is needed to compute a general expression of the one-point conformal block.
+For this reason, it is clear that another method (e.g., the Casimir approach described in~\cite{Kraus:2017ezw,Alkalaev:2022kal}) is needed to compute a general expression of the one-point conformal block.
 Nevertheless, these first terms of (\ref{1pt2}) will help us to compare with the computation from the Wilson lines approach.

 \textbf{Zero-point Conformal Block.} In the case when $\Phi_{\alpha_1}$ is given by the identity operator and $\Phi_{\alpha}$ is fully degenerate, the $\mathfrak{sl}_3$ one-point conformal block $\mathcal{F}(\alpha, \alpha_1, q)_{\mathfrak{sl}_3}$ reduces to the $\mathfrak{sl}_3$ character $\chi^{\mathfrak{sl}_3}_j$ of the finite-dimensional representation with highest-weight vector $j= m_1 w_1 + m_2 w_2$.
 This character can be computed using the Weyl character formula (the details of this computation are given in appendix~\ref{apweylchafor}),